PriscilaCunha/wordpress-snippets/overwrite functions.md

 ---

-3. Use hooks, actions and filters / Use ganchos, ações e filtros
+**3. Use hooks, actions and filters / Use ganchos, ações e filtros**

 Original function:
 Função original: